matthiasyoungs/matthiasyoungs/README.md

-- 👋 Hi, I’m @matthiasyoungs
+👋 Hi, I’m @matthiasyoungs

-- 👀 I'm trying to learn more about machine learning.
-- 🌱 I’m currently learning Neural Networks.
+# Current Interests
+- Machine Learning
+- Predictive Analytics
+- Mathematics

-- 💞️ I’m open to collaboration.
+*I’m open to collaboration.*

 <!---
 matthiasyoungs/matthiasyoungs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.